 In the summer of 2006, archaeologists discovered a James Fort period (1607-1624) cellar located in the north end of the fort.
-The structure was rectangular in shape, 16 feet by 20 feet.
+The structure was rectangular, 16 feet by 20 feet.
 The superstructure of the building was supported by posts set deep in the cellar floor.
-Blacksmithing and other metal working waste covered the floor of the cellar in the form of tiny spherical iron droplets and scales, lead droplets, and numerous crucible fragments.
-From this evidence it was clear that the cellar initially functioned as a metalworking shop.
-Ventures in metalworking were seen by the Virginia Company as important to the company’s success.
-In 1607 John Smith reports that, "Our best commodity was iron which we made into little chisels.”
+Blacksmithing and other metalworking waste covered the cellar floor in the form of tiny spherical iron droplets and scales, lead droplets, and numerous crucible fragments.
+From this evidence, it was clear that the cellar initially functioned as a metalworking shop.
+The Virginia Company saw ventures in metalworking as important to the company’s success.
+In 1607 John Smith reports that “Our best commodity was iron which we made into little chisels.”

-Eventually the metalworking in the cellar came to an end and the floor of the cellar was raised with clay.
-With the floor's raising, a curious feature was built consisting of three burnt wooden sills, burnt clay, burnt subsoil, and two small postholes.
-The function of this feature is a mystery.
-The cellar was then altered one final time with the addition of two large bread ovens carved into the clay wall of the cellar.
-With the addition of these ovens the cellar transformed into a bakery, and piles of ash from the ovens were found strewn about the cellar floor.
+Metalworking in the building ended by 1610, and the cellar floor was raised with clay.
+An unidentified feature consisting of three burnt wooden sills, burnt clay, burnt subsoil, and two small postholes was built on the raised floor.
+Around June 1610, two large bread ovens were carved into the clay wall of the cellar.
+The cellar became a bakery, and piles of ash from the ovens were found strewn about the cellar floor.

-The cellar was abandoned after the ovens eventually collapsed and the building above the cellar fell into disrepair.
+The cellar was abandoned by 1617 after the ovens collapsed and the building fell into disrepair.
 The cellar then became a trash pit.
-The artifacts from these trash layers date to the first quarter of the 17th century.
-Notable finds include ivory chess pieces, deer antlers, linen fabric, a decorative mother-of-pearl fish, and a Roman oil lamp.
-The lamp may have been brought over as a "curiosity" or collectable by one of the gentlemen.
-A cache of arms was also found in the trash layers, which included several dozen sword hilts, a basket-hilted sword, a close helmet, and armor breast and back plates.
-Another highlight was a copper pendant found on the floor of the cellar that may depict a Virginia Indian and could have been used in the fort as an identification badge.
+Artifacts from the trash layers date to the first quarter of the 17th century.
+Notable finds include ivory chess pieces, deer antlers, linen fabric, an incised mother-of-pearl fish, and a Roman oil lamp.
+The lamp was probably brought to Jamestown by one of the gentlemen as a “curiosity” or collectible.
+A cache of arms found in the trash layers includes two dozen sword hilts, a basket-hilted sword, a close helmet, and armor breast and backplates.
+A copper pendant recovered from the cellar floor depicts the profile of a Virginia Indian.
+It may have been intended for use as an identification badge in the fort.